tswann/cookbook/chicken/southern-fried-chicken.md

 ## Cooking

-1. The chicken is best fried in dutch oven - I use a big cast iron pot.
+1. The chicken is best fried in a dutch oven - I use a big cast iron pot.
 Put in enough oil such that it goes about half-way up the chicken when all the pieces are placed in.
-2. I hear the oil over a medium-high heat.
+2. I heat the oil over a medium-high heat.
 It needs to get to the point were a piece of the batter dropped into the oil will bubble and float up the top.
-Usually takes about 10 mins.
+Usually takes about 10 mins, but keep an eye on it depending on your hob.
 3. Place 3 pieces of the chicken in the oil and fry, using tongs to rotate the pieces every 3 to 4 minutes and adjusting the heat as needed.
 4. Transfer the chicken to another rack or baking sheet (lined with kitchen paper).
-Let the chicken drain and cool for about 5/10 mins before serving.
+5. Let the chicken drain and cool for about 5/10 mins before serving.